krangelie/krangelie.github.io/_pages/about.md

 # News

-I recently gave an [introductory talk on LLMs](https://fg-frauen-informatik.gi.de/veranstaltung/fachgruppentagung-2024) at the 2024 meeting of the GI Section Woman and Computer Science, in Heidelberg.
+I was recently kindly invited to give an [introductory talk about LLMs](https://fg-frauen-informatik.gi.de/veranstaltung/fachgruppentagung-2024) at the 2024 meeting of the GI Section Woman and Computer Science, in Heidelberg.

 My paper with Eloïse Soulier "Knowledge-Enhanced Language Models Are Not Bias-Proof: Situated Knowledge and Epistemic Injustice in AI" was accepted to FAccT 2024.
 We are looking forward to presenting our work in Rio de Janeiro, Brazil, in June!